jembi/platform/test/performance/README.md

 The example k6 binary comes with a prometheus remote write extension which allows you to specify the prometheus endpoint where the load testing results will be pushed to.

-To achieve this ensure the following variable is set correctly and the output flag enabled
+To achieve this, ensure the following variable is set correctly and the output flag enabled

 ```
 K6_PROMETHEUS_RW_SERVER_URL=http://localhost:9090/api/v1/write \